 ARTS – your guide to arts and culture in greater Kansas City:

-- ArtsKCGo is the new, online guide to arts and cultural events in greater Kansas City – including First Fridays, Art in the Loop, Charlotte Street and all other Downtown-centric events.
-ArtsKCGo.com is a service of ArtsKC, the Regional Arts Council of Kansas City.
-Check it out!
+- ArtsKCGo is the new, online guide to arts and cultural events in greater Kansas City – including Art in the Loop, Charlotte Street, First Fridays, the upcoming premiere of the City’s all-new arts festival, Open Spaces, plus all other Downtown-centric arts events.

 LIVE MUSIC – of all tastes and flavors – is performed at these Downtown venues on most nights: